-The CID residence hall will offer housing for 600 students and a wide variety of academic, social, research, and collaboration spaces.
-The residence hall is intended for students enmeshed inteh CID (at the intersection of design, technology, and the visual and preforming arts) and designed around two living-learning communities (LLCs) for the arts and entrepreneurship — while also weaving in housing for varsity student-athletes.
+The CID residence hall will offer housing for approximately 600 students and a wide variety of academic, social, research, and collaboration spaces.
+The residence hall is intended for students enmeshed in the CID and designed around three living-learning communities (LLCs) for the arts and entrepreneurship — while also weaving in housing for varsity student-athletes.

-The building and landscape are designed to create a strong sense of place in alignment with the new Virginia Tech Master Plan.
-Visual openness, intentional pedestrian connections, and a variety of landscape spaces will connect the building and landscape to the larger CID district and its anticipated CID Green.
+Visual openness, intentional pedestrian connections, and a variety of landscape spaces will connect the building and landscape to the larger district and its anticipated CID Green.
 The building’s massing and architecture will embed the building’s character firmly within the recognizable language unique to the Virginia Tech campus.

 - July 2019 - Virginia Tech Magazine: A Destination For Creativity And Innovation